recursivefaith/notebook/Oz.md

 ## Notes
+**0022** `<recursivefaith/content.git>` Feat: Developed a detailed "Egregore Biology" concept with multimedia metaphors for its various anatomical components.
+Updated daily logs with progress on homepage content, a new X posting strategy, and minor health record adjustments.
+**2343** Started doing my chats here, eventually will implement search to replace Perplexity and then just do 100% of all my work literally in this monorepo and share it openly, gonna work on my [[notes/chats/250829 - X Posting Strategy|250829 - X Posting Strategy]] tho, instead of posting hourly gonna scale back to posting only a few times a week (but replying every day), [[ORI]] is super high signal.
+I feel super positive, i was feeling distressed last week but am feeling very hopeful and positive now that this site is coming together
+**2326** `<recursivefaith/recursivefaith.github.io.git>` Refactor: Renamed "Graph View" to "Virtual Egregore" across UI locales.
+Feat: Enhanced Matrix Rain effects to trigger on image hover and refined the number of rain drops generated when hovering over links.
 **2326** `<recursivefaith/content.git>` Feat: Enhanced mobile responsiveness across the site and updated the homepage with a "work in progress" note.
 Refactor: Renamed a placeholder in the daily log to "Virtual Egregore."
 **2056** 💡record screen with phone closeup
 **2032** `<recursivefaith/recursivefaith.github.io.git>` Enhanced mobile responsiveness by ensuring images fill their containers and the right sidebar displays correctly on screens up to 992px wide.